Each year, the Association of the United States Army will award more than $325,000 through 44 national level scholarships.

 The following scholarships are also administered by AUSA National.
 Membership in AUSA is not a prerequisite for these scholarships.

-One award of $1,000 and eight awards of $500 will be presented ($5,000 total).
+One award of $1,000 and eight awards of $500.
 Attendance and recognition at an AUSA Chapter event and a 2-year AUSA membership may also be included.

 This award honors LTG Theodore G. Stroup, Jr., US Army Retired, a former Vice President of Education at AUSA.
 It is intended to recognize achievement of high school junior and senior JROTC cadets and to increase their awareness and appreciation of the defense community and AUSA.